This topic describes how Anthos clusters on AWS interacts with Domain Name Services (DNS) on both your AWS Virtual Private Cloud (VPC) and clusters.

 zone: your service's AWS zone

 using DNS names.
 For more information on the behavior of DNS in Kubernetes, see

 Anthos clusters on AWS uses

-to provide cluster DNS resolution.
+to resolve DNS names within clusters.
 CoreDNS runs as a redundant, scaled

 Service that groups the CoreDNS Pods